-General Order C-07 requires and the brochure states that the investigator of civilian complaints is to make every effort to "reasonably accommodate you during the complaint process".
-The Auditor requested copies of all citizen complaints involving Quality of Life Offenses for the year 2011.
+General Order C-07 requires and the Early Intervention brochure states that the investigator of civilian complaints is to make every effort to "reasonably accommodate you during the complaint process".
+In addition, the procedures used by the Early Intervention Unit specifies the processes to be followed in closing a case, including specific requirements for administrative closure The Auditor requested copies of all citizen complaints involving Quality of Life Offenses for the year 2011.
 The Department indicated that until their citizen complaint database was operational they could not identify all such complaints.
 However, they were able to provide those complaints involving false arrests.
 The Auditor reviewed the case files for the fifty-one cases supplied by the Department and found them to be in compliance with the requirements of Tasks 13, 14, and 18-21.
 There were no apparent limits on how complaints could be initiated or filed; investigators sought interviews at times convenient to the complainants; updates were provided; investigators understood and sought to use a preponderance of evidence standard; complainants were notified in writing of final determinations.
 None of the complaints in these cases were substantiated.